The Judge (2014 film): Plot

 Seven months later, Hank returns as his father has been granted a compassionate release, requested by the prosecutor, to allow him to die at home.
 Fishing on a lake, Hank and the Judge appear to have buried their mutual animosity.
 After praising Hank as a lawyer, the Judge peacefully dies on the boat.
 The courthouse flag is flown at half-staff to honor him.
 Hank visits the courthouse and spins his father's chair; it stops, facing him.

 Production

 Development

 The script was originally written by Nick Schenk.
 In March 2011, the script was to be rewritten by David Seidler.
 In April 2013, Bill Dubuque was enlisted to rewrite it.
 The casting of Robert Duvall, Vincent D'Onofrio, Vera Farmiga, and Dax Shepard was reported in March 2013.
 The studios had expressed an interest in Jack Nicholson playing Joseph, but Nicholson turned down the role and it was given to Duvall.
+Duvall was initially hesitant to star in the film due to the explicit and emotionally tested scenes, but he was convinced to join after a second meeting.
 Leighton Meester joined the cast in April 2013.